 I used to freeze every time the conversation turned to money.
 My palms would sweat.
 My voice would shake.
 And inevitably, I'd accept whatever number they threw at me—grateful they even offered me the job in the first place.

 Meanwhile, the guy who started seven months after me?
 He negotiated $12k more than my starting salary, plus a full benefits package I never had.
-When I asked why, they said he was "older" and had an MA degree.

 That's when it hit me: I wasn't being underpaid because I wasn't good enough.
 I was being underpaid because I wasn't asking.